po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 Then we changed input to `firstName`, because that's how we've been using it all along.
 Now that we have other values to capture, it makes sense to be more specific.

 Then we called `Console.ReadLine()` three more times, capturing `lastName`, `ID`, and `photoUrl`.
-But VS Code doesn't like how we captured ID.
-Can you figure out why?

-**Hint:** `Console.ReadLine()` returns only string types.
+If you see a highlight on the `ID` from the IDE, it may be because `Console.ReadLine()` returns only string types.

-It's because `Console.ReadLine()` returns a string, but we want to store it in an `int` variable type, to be consistent with how `Employee` stores it.
+The problem is we want to store it in an `int` variable type, to be consistent with how `Employee` stores it.
 Not possible in C#.
 Fortunately, C# provides several utilities for altering, or "casting" values from one type into another.
 If we have a string that we want to store as an int, we can use the `Int32.Parse()` method.
 This is similar to the `parseInt()` function in JavaScript.
 Let's update that line to turn the `Console.ReadLine()` string into an `int`:

 ```c#
 Console.Write("Enter ID: ");